zsombor1127/Laravel-VoteR/README.md

 # VoteR
-VoteR is a web-based platform that allows users to create and participate in daily polls.
+VoteR is a web-based app that allows users to create and participate in daily polls.
 Each day, users can create a new question, and other users can cast their votes by selecting from the existing options or adding new ones.

 ## Template Source